 Uxin Regains Compliance with Nasdaq Minimum Bid Price Requirement

-/EIN News/ -- BEIJING, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Uxin Limited (“Uxin” or the “Company”, together with its subsidiaries, the “Group”) (Nasdaq: UXIN), a leading e-commerce platform for buying and selling used cars in China, today announced that it had received a written compliance notification from the staff of the Listing Qualifications Department of the Nasdaq Stock Market LLC (“Nasdaq”) dated November 11, 2022 (the “Compliance Notification”).
-The Compliance Notification indicated that the Company has regained compliance with the minimum bid price of US$1.00 per share requirement set forth under the Nasdaq Listing Rule 5450(a)(1) (the “Minimum Bid Price Requirement”).
+BEIJING, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Uxin Limited ("Uxin" or the "Company", together with its subsidiaries, the "Group") UXIN, a leading e-commerce platform for buying and selling used cars in China, today announced that it had received a written compliance notification from the staff of the Listing Qualifications Department of the Nasdaq Stock Market LLC ("Nasdaq") dated November 11, 2022 (the "Compliance Notification").
+The Compliance Notification indicated that the Company has regained compliance with the minimum bid price of US$1.00 per share requirement set forth under the Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Requirement").

 As previously announced, the Company was notified by Nasdaq that the Company was not in compliance with the Minimum Bid Price Requirement, as the closing bid price of the Company's American depositary shares ("ADSs") was below US$1.00 per share for 30 consecutive business days.
 As part of its efforts to regain compliance with the Minimum Bid Price Requirement, the Company changed the ratio of its ADSs representing Class A ordinary shares from one (1) ADS representing three (3) Class A ordinary shares to one (1) ADS representing thirty (30) Class A ordinary shares.
 The change became effective on October 28, 2022.